dugudugu/Paradise-in-Curacao/README.md

 ### Online Testing

-- Used [HTML Validator](https://validator.w3.org/) to check the markup.
-The results of this validator were 7 Error and 3 Warnings
+- Used [HTML Validator](https://www.cssportal.com/html-validator/) to check the markup.
+The results of this validator were 5 Errors and 3 Warnings.
+	- 4 error messages are begin triggered by links of hotels, the validator expected to have digits present after a # sign in the booking.com links
+		- I think by replacing the links with an other one, that is correctly written would solve the issue
+	- 1 error message is begin caused by bad value for a crossorigin in the boostrap.min.js script
+		- A solution to solve this issue might be removing the crossorigin, but when I did that chrome.dev showed more error.
+The other option would be to find the propper crossorigin
+	- 2 warning messages are being showed for lacking heading in sections of car-cards and place cards
+	- 1 warning message is being cause by wrong unnecessary attribute  for JavaScript resources
-- Used [CSS3 Validator](https://jigsaw.w3.org/css-validator/) to check CSS3 for any errors.
-"Congratulations!
-No Error Found.
-This document validates as CSS level 3 + SVG !"
+- Used [CSS Portal](https://www.cssportal.com/css-validator/) to check CSS for any errors.
+This resulted in 44 Errors and 704 Warning.
+These error and warning are being caused by bootstrap script
+	- For future project try not to use bootstrap as it loads unnecessary styling, these leads to larger cache and can delay loading page time
 - Used [JSHint](https://jshint.com/) and [Piliapp](https://www.piliapp.com/javascript-validator/) to validate the JavaScript
 - I ran my page on [web.dev](https://web.dev/) and this is the [report](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://dugudugu.github.io/Paradise-in-Curacao/)

 ## Deployment

-This project has been build in [Cloud9 IDE](https://aws.amazon.com/cloud9/), committed to Git and than pushed to [GitHub](https://github.com/)
+This project has been build with the help of [Cloud9 IDE](https://aws.amazon.com/cloud9/), Commited to Git and Pushed to GitHub using built in functions within Cloud9.

-- This site can be deployed at [github](https://github.com/dugudugu/Paradise-in-Curacao).
-- There is no difference between the deployed version and the developed version
-- Just click on the [link](https://dugudugu.github.io/Paradise-in-Curacao/) to view the web page
+### Deploy webpage from GitHub

+To deploy the webpage from its [GitHub Repository](https://github.com/dugudugu/Paradise-in-Curacao) the following steps should be taken:
+	1. Login to Github
+	2. Search for the following repository: **dugudufu/Paradise-in-Curacao** and select it
+	3. Select the **Setting** button
+	4. Scrolldown to **GitHub** Pages section
+	5. Under **Source**, select **Master Brach** by clicking on the dropdown menu
+	6. Uppon refreshing the page, the repository will be deployed
+	7. The deployment link can be found by scroling down to the GitHub Pages

+### How to clone the repository from GitHub
+This procedure assumes that the developer already created a repository or have an exciting owned by someone else.
+	1. On GitHub, navigate to the main page of the repository
+	2. Under the repository name, click **Clone or Download**
+	3. In the Clone with HTTPs section, copy the clone URL
+	4. Open Git Bash
+	5. Change the working directory to where the cloned directory should be
+	6. Type **git clone**, and then paste the URL
+	7. Press **Enter** and the clone will be created

 ## Credits

 #### Content

 * The design idea for this page came from [Get Your Guide](https://www.getyourguide.com/)
 * The following sources were used for the content of this page:
 	- [Booking.com](https://www.booking.com/)